Traffic challan resolution and on-road legal assistance: Understanding challenges and opportunities - Express Computer

 In a digitally driven landscape, the commercial and private transport sector stands at the forefront of disruption.
-Estimated to reach $484 Bn in 2029 from $317.3 Bn in 2024 at a CAGR of 8.8 percent, it is recognised as the backbone of the nation’s economy.
-As per the NITI Ayog’s 2022 report, road transport, especially trucks handles most of India’s goods transportation needs with 70% of the domestic freight demand and transporting nearly 2.2 trillion tonne-kilometers of freight in India.
+Estimated to reach $484 Bn in 2029 from $317.3 Bn in 2024 at a CAGR of 8.8 per cent, it is recognised as the backbone of the nation’s economy.
+As per the NITI Ayog’s 2022 report, road transport, especially trucks handles most of India’s goods transportation needs with 70% of the domestic freight demand and transporting nearly 2.2 trillion tonne-kilometres of freight in India.

 Understanding the challenges in on-road landscape